nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 Customize the command with the following variable:

 ``UPDATE_IMAGE_PATH`` - Path to the DFU update file.

+For details about update image generation in the nRF Desktop application, see :ref:`nrf_desktop_bootloader_background_dfu`.

 To perform a DFU operation, run the following command: